DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 Looking to contribute something to Logicytics? **Here's how you can help.**

-Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
+Please take a moment to review this document to make the contribution process easy and effective for everyone involved.

 Following these guidelines helps to communicate that you respect the time of